 Photographs (31): 2011–2012

-In 2011 the art and design college where I was working packed up and moved to a new location.
-It left behind the specially designed building it had occupied for just over a century.
-The structure was solid as a mountain, though the parquet floors creeked underfoot, accumulated layers of dust and always seemed in need of a polish.
+In 2011 the art and design college where I work packed up and moved to a new location.
+It left behind the purpose-built premises it had occupied for just over a century.
+The old building was solid as a mountain, though the parquet floors creeked underfoot, accumulated layers of dust and always seemed in need of a polish.

-Art School was originally going to be called Labyrinth because the building really felt as though one might turn a corner and find oneself unable to find a way back.
-Wholly absent in these images, of course, are the teachers and students, the people who animated these spaces, left these marks, worked so hard to think about, design and make so many things for wider benefit over ten decades.
+This work was originally going to be called Labyrinth because the building really felt as though one might turn a corner and find oneself lost, unable to find one's way back.
+Wholly absent in these images, of course, are the teachers and students, the people who animated these spaces, left their marks, and worked so hard to think about, design and make so many things for wider social benefit over the space of ten decades.
 Some of the affectionate gestures left on the walls provoked the ire of the then head of college, this was after all a historic property for sale on the open market.

-There is a sense of melancholy and hope in these photographs.
-There’s also a question: is this the death of the art school?
-Are the tenets of the last four decades moribund in the ever-tightening grip of capitalism or should they be upheld, seemingly against the odds?
-Was the institution’s move an act of creative destruction and rebirth or the equivalent of Silicon Valley’s cliché of disruption.
-The relocation was certainly prompted by the lack of government funding and the financial untenability of undertaking essential repairs and refurbishment.
-The college’s new location was at the heart of a new pseudo-public development and served as a ‘cool attractor’ to other potential tenants.
+There is a sense both of melancholy and hope in these photographs.
+There’s also an implied question: is this the death of the art school?
+Are the tenets of the last century moribund in the ever-tightening grip of capitalism or can they be upheld even strengthened, however much it's seemingly against the odds?
+Was the college’s move an act of creative destruction and rebirth or the equivalent of Silicon Valley’s awful cliché of disruption.
+The relocation was certainly prompted by a lack of government funding and the financial untenability of undertaking essential repairs and refurbishment.
+The college’s new location is at the heart of a new pseudo-public development and successfuly served as a ‘cool attractor’ to other potential, corporate clients.